 About Graham Reid

-In the early 80s he founded and edited his own magazine ("Passages ... a magazine of jazz and elsewhere"), has frequently presented radio programmes, and was for five years the New Zealand correspondent for America's Billboard magazine.
+In the early Eighties he founded and edited his own magazine "Passages ... a magazine of Jazz and Elsewhere" (entered in the Alexander Turnbull Library archive), frequently presented national and international radio programmes, and for five years in the late Eighties/early Nineties was the New Zealand correspondent for America's prestigious music Bible Billboard magazine.

-As a freelancer -- while teaching English and Art History to scholarship level -- he had feature articles and short stories published in Metro, and wrote on the arts for the Listener.
-Most notably he was a senior journalist at the New Zealand Herald for 17 years from the late 80s.
+As a freelance writer -- while teaching English and Art History to scholarship level at Glenfield College in Auckland -- he had, after 1997 when he left teaching, feature articles and short stories published in Metro magazine, and wrote on the arts for the Listener.

-In 2005 Graham wrote a book of travel stories published by Random House, Postcards from Elsewhere which won the Whitcoulls Travel Book of the Year award in 2006.
+In 2005 Graham wrote his first book of travel stories published by Random House, Postcards from Elsewhere which won the Whitcoulls Travel Book of the Year award in 2006.

-In addition to freelance writing, lecturing in journalism and music, and speaking engagements, he also contributes to the highly regarded and award-winning website www.publicaddress.net as well as a number of other international travel websites.
+In addition to freelance writing, lecturing in journalism and music, and speaking engagements, he also contributed to the highly regarded and award-winning socio-political website www.publicaddress.net as well as a number of international travel websites.

-His arts, music and travel writing appears in The Listener, the Herald, Art News, Idealog, Life and Leisure, Weekend magazine, the Herald on Sunday, Real Groove, Let's Travel and elsewhere.
-His recent work has also appeared in The Australian.
+51ZF_KrA_TLHis arts, music and travel writing has appeared in The Listener, the Herald, Art News, Idealog, Life and Leisure, Weekend magazine, the Herald on Sunday, Real Groove, Let's Travel, Stack and elsewhere.
+Recent work also appeared in The Australian.

 In mid 2009 Graham published a second travel book, The Idiot Boy Who Flew through Public Address Books which won the Reader's Choice prize at the 2010 Cathay Pacific travel writing awards.